Skip to main content

 When setting milestones, use the "5 Whys" technique.
 Ask yourself why this milestone matters five times to ensure it aligns with your deeper values.

-Building Habits That Support Your Goals
+How Do Habits Support Your Goals?

 Goals and habits are two sides of the same coin.
 While goals give you direction, building lasting habits provides the daily momentum to get there.